Difference Between C Structures And C++ Structures - C++ Programming Tutorial

 Program:

-Let us take an example to illustrate the use of structure in C++.
+Let's consider an example to demonstrate the significance of structure in the C++ programming language.

 Example